According to the Health Survey for England 2019, nearly two thirds of adults in the UK are either overweight or living with obesity.

 Patients are discharged with all the necessary medication and continue to see the bariatric surgery team throughout the follow up period.

-With more than a decade of experience, Mr Hamouda is one of the few surgeons offering the full spectrum of weight loss procedures including balloon, band, sleeve, and bypass in its various forms and soon the hospital will introduce the endoscopic sleeve to the list of options.
+With more than a decade of experience, Mr Hamouda is one of the few surgeons offering the full spectrum of weight loss procedures including gastric balloon, gastric band, gastric sleeve, and gastric bypass in its various forms and soon the hospital will introduce the endoscopic sleeve to the list of options.

 Published on 29 January 2021